 Marketing your Medical Billing Business

 When starting a business, you have to be prepared to market it.
 You cannot simply start a business and expect people to find you and flock to you.
-In fact, majority of your time will be spent looking for clients during your start-up phase.
+In fact, the majority of your time will be spent looking for clients during your start-up phase.

 There are various ways to market a medical billing business.
 The most important thing is networking.
 You must know potential doctors who may need your help and services.
 Check out the doctors that you and your family use.
 Introduce your business to them.
 Ask for referrals to other doctors they know who may need your services.
 Note, however, that networking takes time to bear fruit and you must be patient and continue to working on getting the word out about your business.